Codepath-Team-29/DuoCards/readme.md

   - cayuka

 4. Grab 20 random songs?

+## Tasks
+1. Configure the spotify API so the rest of the team can use the end points
+- Elian
+- DEADLINE: end of wednesday

+2. Play around with the spotify API and possibly figure out how to get a random song / track
+- Allen
+- David
+- DEADLINE: end of friday

+3. Wireframes
+- cayuka
+- DEADLINE: end of thursday

+4. update the README and brainstorm more ideas / help others / designing?
+- kusum
+- DEADLINE: end of friday

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->